isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution395.md

 ---
-title: Eurostop EPOS and E-retail Inventory Management Version 10 - Package A (EPOS and Retail Inventory System)
+title: Eurostop Provides a full and complete retail POS solution to enable our retail customers to better manage their day to day retail process workflow to all their outlets and warehouses.
+The system provides a full set of sales transaction that consists of the sales and payment mode information, and attaches members and sales persons to the transaction.
+This allows the retailer to view and analyze their customer spending behaviours, product sales performance and stock inventory level.
 permalink: /productivity-solutions-grant/solutionrepo/solution395
 ---

 ### Description

-Eurostop Provides a full and complete retail POS solution to enable our retail customers to better manage their day to day retail process workflow to all their outlets and warehouses.
-The system provides a full set of sales transaction that consists of the sales and payment mode information, and attaches members and sales persons to the transaction.
-This allows the retailer to view and analyze their customer spending behaviours, product sales performance and stock inventory level.
+200706756M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Eurostop_Singapore_20190001_Annex_3_20200625150732_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria